-CANEGROWERS works to ensure sugarcane businesses are environmentally sustainable as well as productive and profitable.
+CANEGROWERS works with members to ensure their sugarcane businesses are productive and profitable as well as sustainable, and advocates for government policy that facilitates this.

-Growing cane next to the World Heritage Listed Great Barrier Reef, with some of the most variable climatic conditions in the world, means the Queensland sugarcane industry has developed a culture of innovation.
-Water quality and the health of the Reef influence continual improvement.
+Growing cane next to the World Heritage-listed Great Barrier Reef, within some of the most variable climatic conditions in the world, means the Queensland sugarcane industry has developed a culture of innovation and continual improvement.